Pressed Brick Sandwich is packed full of Italian meat, cheeses, olive paste, and more before being compacted into a delicious game day treat.

 Feel free to vary the ingredients depending on your preferences.
 The picky hubby pulled out the artichoke hearts.
 I’m not a huge fan of goat cheese, so next time I may add fresh mozzarella or even Brie.
 This sandwich is filled with Italian meat, cheese, vegetables, and olive spread.

-• Slice the ciabatta horizontally, then partially hollow out the bottom to make room for the fillings.
+• Slice the ciabatta horizontally, then partially hollow out the bottom by pulling out chunks of bread to make room for the fillings.

 • Next, whisk together the simple vinaigrette.